The Power of the Call

 It would be after the last trip to Ukraine that the “call” to mission came for me.
 This is what happened.

 I was standing at my kitchen sink.
 That kitchen sink was home to many thoughts in those days.
 And that night was no different as I questioned God about calling us.
 Why not others?
 And then I got specific and named a few names of the “others”.
 My train of thought was that Clark and I already did so much for Jesus.
-We were already heavily involved in church and our lives were turned toward our neighbors and others who needed to know Him.
-It seemed logical to me that calling us was unnecessary since we did everything already.
-It also seemed that God needed to call people who didn’t do as much and then perhaps that would get them more involved in His Kingdom work.
+We were heavily involved in church and our hearts were turned toward our neighbors and others who needed to know Him.

 I felt this a good argument.